Crystal14w/Computer_Vision_Hand_Detection/README.md

 # Computer_Vision_Hand_Detection
 Using computer vision to detect right hand, left hand or both hands
 ##Where to find the tutorial - Right and Left Hand Detection Using Python
-You can find tutorial for this project on [GeeksForGeeks](https://www.geeksforgeeks.org/right-and-left-hand-detection-using-python/)
+You can find tutorial for this project on [GeeksForGeeks](https://www.geeksforgeeks.org/right-and-left-hand-detection-using-python/) Note: Please review the file I uploaded because this tutorial gives you an error on line 49.

 ## Introduction